A Parent PLUS Loan is a federal student loan offered by the U.S. Department of Education (DOE) under the Direct Loan Program.

 The funds from the loan are designed to help you pay for college, or trade and career school costs, that are not covered by other financial aid.

-The Parent PLUS loan comes with a fixed interest rate of 7% and an origination fee of 4.248% (as of October 2018).
+The Parent PLUS loan comes with a fixed interest rate of 7.6% and an origination fee of 4.248% (as of October 2018).
 If you think this sounds a little high, it is.
 Interest rates on federal loans just had a 13% increase in the past year.

 How much do you get from the Parent PLUS loan?

 The maximum Parent PLUS loan amount you can borrow is equal to the cost of attendance (which is determined by the school), minus any other financial assistance your child received.

 When you are presented with the loan amount you're eligible for, just remember you have the option to borrow all, some, or none of it.

 It's a good idea to be conservative with this decision.
 Your retirement account will thank you in the long run.